-The School of Math offers or participates in five different PhD programs, each with their own curriculum and set of requirements as described below.
+The School of Math offers or participates in six different multidisciplinary PhD programs, each with their own curriculum and set of requirements as described below.
+In the first year or two of the program students focus on the coursework required to pass the comprehensive exams.
+By the third year of study, students should have selected a major field and a research advisor.
+All students must satisfy a "minor" requirement of nine additional credit hours of graduate or advanced undergraduate coursework outside the School or away from their area of specialization, with a GPA of at least 3.0.
+The completion of the program, which culminates in writing a dissertation, takes about 5 years.
 All Doctoral students should also be aware of the general Institute wide Requirements for the Doctoral Degree described in the GT Catalogue.

 The PhD in CSE is a highly interdisciplinary program designed to provide students with practical skills and theoretical understandings needed to become leaders in the field of computational science and engineering.
+This is a joint program between the Colleges of Sciences, Computing, and Engineering.
+CSE applicants who choose Math as their home school are expected to have a strong background in Math.
 The School's lead advisor and coordinator of the CSE program is Sung Ha Kang.

 The mission of the Bioinformatics PhD Program is to educate and prepare graduate students to reach the forefront of leadership in the field of bioinformatics and computational biology; and to integrate research and education on the use of information technologies in biology and medicine.
 The School's lead advisor and coordinator of the Bioinformatics program is Leonid Bunimovich.

 The mission of QBios is to educate students and advance research in quantitative biosciences, enabling the discovery of scientific principles underlying the dynamics, structure, and function of living systems.
 The School's lead advisor and coordinator of the QBioS program is Christine Heitsch.